RebeccaVandeWater/fs-journal/notes/04-bootstrap.md

 - You can use the Unsplash plug-in inside figma to pick your picture, rather than searching on the Unsplash website.

 - Don't forget about hero sections!
 They will be underneath the header, before contact information and most links.
+It's the first thing a user will have their eye drawn to, and it will have the call to action on it.

+- Images will often not fit the same way in actual code as it does in Figma.
+Make sure to use CSS classes to help with this.

+- Work in "passes".
+Get the skeleton done first, then work on fonts, colors, pictures, etc.

+###NOTE - Figma Syntax

+- Use CTRL+G to group items together.

+- To copy quickly use ALT and drag & drop.